fcapolini/pagetonic/README.md

 * `:datapath` sets the data context of a tag using a data path expression, expressed in a subset of XPath
 * `$data{}` injects the textual result of a data path expression executed in the context set by `:datapath`.

+Ub1 accepts data in both JSON and XML.

 Any tag can be replicated by using `:foreach` instead of `:datapath`.
 For each matched data, a clone of the tag is generated and populated using the match as its own data context.

 Thanks to _isomorphism_, data sets exist in both the client and the server.
 This allows you to implement server-side services (e.g. DB persistence) that the page will use, and to transparently use the server as a relay when accessing third-party remote data from the client in order to avoid the [Same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) limitations.